Frequently Asked Questions

-For the majority of our auctions the catalogue is published on our website the day before the auction.
-Unfortunately items may be withdrawn at any time leading up to the auction.
-Whilst Ross's endeavours that this does not occur, it is often out of our control.
+For most of our traditional auctions the catalogue is published on our website the day before the auction.
+Unfortunately, items may be withdrawn at any time leading up to the auction.
+Whilst Ross's endeavors that this does not occur, it is often out of our control.

 What is Ross's Replacement & Return policy?

 All items bought at auction are sold "as is".
 We offer inspection times for the customer to make an assessment and satisfy themselves to the condition of the item prior to bidding.
 There will be no refunds or returns offered for any items.